luckyarthur/tendermint/docs/specification/new-spec/bft-time.md

 }
 ```

-For MinValidTime, we only accept recent blocks (i.e. "wiggle") on the first
+For `MinValidTime`, we only accept recent blocks (i.e. "wiggle") on the first
 round.
 This has the effect of slowing down the blockchain progressively for 1
 round, as more validator clocks go off sync.
 Otherwise, the only remaining
 restriction is that each block time must increment by iota.

-For MaxValidTime, we accept blocks where the block time is greater than now, but
+For `MaxValidTime`, we accept blocks where the block time is greater than now, but
 linearly with the round number.